Estate Planning And Probate Attorneys In Central Indiana

 Probate Help And Management

 Probate can be an overwhelming process to deal with after the death of a loved one.
 In Indiana, if a decedent dies with over $50,000 in their estate, or as a sole owner of real estate, the estate must be administered through the probate court.
 The probate process includes verifying the validity of the will, inventorying assets, satisfying all creditors and dividing the remaining assets among heirs.
-The attorneys at Terry & Gookins, LLC, can manage opening the estate and administering the assets to prevent any personal liability on the part of the family, heirs and the personal representative.
-Having the counsel of an experienced probate attorney can help avoid contested wills, arguments among heirs and lengthy proceedings.
+The attorneys at Terry & Gookins, LLC, can manage to open the estate and administer the assets to prevent any personal liability on the part of the family, heirs and the personal representative.
+Having the counsel of an experienced probate lawyer can help avoid contested wills, arguments among heirs and lengthy proceedings.